 Even if you canʼt perceive the helmet’s weight on your head, wearing a heavy one can have consequences for your neck and shoulders as you unknowingly tense the muscles in those areas to prop up the weight.

 For this reason, finding a helmet with a good weight-to-coverage ratio is essential.

 As helmets go these days, they are much lighter than ever before.
 You will, however, trade-off certain safety features if you try to go as light as possible.

-MIPS helmets, as discussed in the previous section, add a weight penalty to helmets but contribute greatly to your overall safety.
+As discussed in the previous section, MIPS helmets add a weight penalty to helmets but contribute greatly to your overall safety.